 What is the Cost of Preparatory Procedures?

-Before you can get dental implants, our dentist in SE Calgary must perform all the necessary examinations to provide you with the best possible outcome.
+Before you can get dental implants, our dentist in Duncan must perform all the necessary examinations to provide you with the best possible outcome.
 If you are not already missing a tooth but have a severely decayed tooth, your tooth will first need to be extracted.
 Additionally, if you have deteriorated bone structure in your jaw, you will need to undergo a bone graft to have an adequate anchor for your implants.
 All of these treatments come with a cost, and our dentist will provide you with an estimate of the cost of each of these treatments at your initial consultation.

 Often, patients getting dental implants opt for a sedative because they do not wish to be conscious during their surgery.
 This is common, but it will come with additional costs, as a sedative isn’t necessary for the procedure to be successfully completed.
 Most dental insurance companies cover the cost of sedation but be sure to double check before you opt to be sedated for your procedure.